ElFalch/seabird-survey-simulator/README.md

 # Deployment

+This project was deployed to GitHub Pages.
+The deployed site can be found [here](https://elfalch.github.io/seabird-survey-simulator/)

 ## Forking the GitHub Repository

 To create your own copy of a GitHub repository that you can edit, you must fork the repository using the following steps: